-- ✓ A flexible document; it varies its content from year to year, according to the specific features of the budget priorities for the year. - ✓ Short document that includes abbreviations and pictures.
+- ✓ A flexible document; it varies its content from year to year, according to the specific features of the budget priorities for the year. - Short document that includes abbreviations and pictures.

-- It does not provide a general overview of the budget. - Include a glossary to explain technical terms.
+- It does not provide a general overview of the budget. - The language used is too technical.

-Third component: Expenditure estimates
+Third aspect: Expenditure

-The allocation of public resources is based on a planning process aimed at designing and implementing public policies that respond to the priorities of a country.
-For citizens to understand the complexity of allocating resources, the CB should explain: what 'expenditure' is; present the budget policy priorities for the fiscal year; and provide a general overview of the allocations to priority sectors, such as health, education, agriculture, infrastructure, etc. A good practice in the production of a CB is to show comparisons so that people can understand whether allocations are appropriate or not (e.g. the current year's amounts could be compared to those of the previous year).
+Generally, allocation of public resources is based on a planning process aimed at designing and implementing public policies that respond to the most important needs of the country and that help the government to achieve its priorities.
+For citizens to understand the complexity of allocating resources, the CB should explain what 'expenditure' is, present the budget policy priorities for the fiscal year and provide a general overview of the allocations to the most relevant sectors (health, education, infrastructure, and so on).
+A good practice in the production of a CB is to show comparisons so that people can understand whether allocations are appropriate or not (e.g. the current year's amounts could be compared to those of the previous year).

 The CB review focused on showing allocations to the most relevant sectors: 95 per cent of the 39 documents included this kind of information (see Figure 4).
 To easily understand the composition of expenditure, three classifications are used worldwide to help us establish the purposes for which the government intends to spend public resources (functional classification), who within the government is spending the resources (administrative classification) and on what the government is spending our money (economic classification).
-In terms of estimates of expenditure classifications, the most common one used in the CBs is the functional classification; this is chiefly intended to show allocations to sectors and main strategic functions of government (e.g. education, health, agriculture, etc.).
+In terms of expenditure classifications, the most common one used in the CBs is the functional classification; this is chiefly intended to show allocations to sectors and main strategic functions.
 Forty-four per cent of the CBs included the economic classification and only 13 per cent used the administrative classification.
-We did not find any explanation of each classification in terms of their usefulness for analysing estimates of expenditure, but in 38 per cent of the cases, amounts are shown in comparison with the previous year or as a share of GDP.
+We did not find any explanation of each classification in terms of their usefulness for analysing expenditure, but in 38 per cent of the cases, amounts are shown in comparison with the previous year or as a share of GDP.